 Kids need to learn to manage their own negative emotions as part of their development.
 If they are given something like a tablet or a smartphone to soothe and distract them, they won't learn these important skills, and this could result in problems with anger management as they grow older, even into adulthood.

-So the next time your child starts to have a meltdown, before you reach for an electronic device, think about how you can help them with words and interactions so you can teach them all these important coping skills and develop healthy ways of their dealing with their own frustrations.
+The next time your child starts to have a meltdown, before you reach for an electronic device, think about how you can help them with words and interactions so you can teach them all these important coping skills and develop healthy ways of them dealing with their own frustrations.